law-wang/blog-1.0/_posts/2018-11-05-melodrama.md

 > All of the shit that we harbour,
 > But you're not what you thought you were.

 So in the grand finale, we dump it all away in Perfect Places.
 In a sense, this last track summarizes the entire story, from the party to the fragility, from the love to no-more-love.
 In the graceless night, we are wild and young for the one last time. _Dancing.
 Proclaiming we are all-right.
 Yelling to the heavens, trying to prove the perfect place that doesn’t exist._ We try to get there, but we never will.
 We are doomed to fail, but we carry on.
-And isn’t precisely this kind of valor, of trying in spite of challenges that is so admirable the transition from adolescence into adulthood?
+And isn’t precisely this kind of valor, of trying in spite of challenges that is so admirable about the transition from adolescence into adulthood?

 <div class="divider"></div>